 - If you have registered your own brand, you can use Amazon Brand Analytics for free

-- You can test the keyword research tool from SISTRIX for free for 14 days.
+- You can test the keyword research tool from SISTRIX for free.
 After that, you have to pay for the service.

 - With Keywordtool.io, you only get to see the data for four keywords for free.
 Additional keywords and information are subject to a charge.